apacjessie/prosperna-ecom-test/README.md

 # React + TypeScript + Vite

-Created an ecommerce web application using the following technologies:
+Introducing a full-stack web application developed with cutting-edge technologies, this project leverages Vite, React, Tailwind CSS, and TypeScript for the frontend, while the backend is powered by Express using a simple file-based approach for data storage.

+Key Technologies Used:

+    Frontend:
-- Vite
+        Vite
-- React
+        React
-- Tailwindcss
+        Tailwind CSS
-- TypeScript
+        TypeScript
-- Express

-Libraries that used to ensure fast development of the application:
+    Backend:
+        Express with a file-based storage approach

+Development Accelerators:

-- Shadcn-ui
+    Shadcn-ui
-- multer
+    multer
-- zustand
+    zustand
-- lucide-react
+    lucide-react

-Also using nodemon and concurrently to ensure fast reload of api when there's changes and concurrently run both backend and frontend
+To enhance the development experience, nodemon and concurrently are employed to facilitate rapid reloads of the API during code changes, enabling seamless development for both the backend and frontend

-# Usage
+# Usage Instructions:
-Tips: Ensure that PORT 3000 is available

-node version used: **v20.9.0**

-1. clone the repo
+1. Clone the repository.
-2. install dependency.
+2. Install dependencies.
-3. npm run dev or pnpm run dev. depending on your package manager use.
+3. Run npm run dev or pnpm run dev, depending on your preferred package manager.

+Prerequisites:
+Ensure that PORT 3000 is available, and use Node version v20.9.0.

 # To do
 - Test the application